 Tyler Cates is the third generation to work on his family farm, Cates Farms in Modoc, Ind.
 The Cates family is well-known for raising, selling and showing high-quality Shorthorn cattle across the United States.
 And part of the challenge of hauling strings of cattle to shows across various climates is keeping them healthy and eating while on the road.

-Vita Charge Paste contains Amaferm® and is designed for all species of livestock.
+Vita Charge Gel contains Amaferm® and is designed for all species of livestock.
 It supports digestive health and promotes feed and water intake during times of stress and recovery.
 Amaferm is a precision prebiotic that is research-proven to combat stress by supporting the animal’s own immune system, significantly increasing intake and nutrient utilization.

 “I’m a big believer in prebiotics,” Cates said.